Arun Paria

 are echoing —

-Deepali Sane, XII A, 14, is a lover of prisms.
+Deepali Sane, XII A, 14, loves prism.

-In the lab, the assistant Kumthekar Kaka issues her two prisms instead of the regular student quota of one.
+In the lab, the assistant Kumthekar Kaka issues her two prisms instead of the usual student quota of one.
 Placing them on a white paper, one after the other, she goes to the window to fetch the light.

-Frivolous rays are netted.
-They scatter.
-She begins counting, “7, 13, 29, 67, 91, 4, 48 …”
+Frivolous rays are netted, and then they scatter.
+She counts: “7, 13, 29, 67, 91, 4, 48 …”

 A terrible repetition —